Scholarship Coin Trading 63.3% Lower Over Last 7 Days (SCHO)

-Scholarship Coin (SCHO) traded 0.4% higher against the US dollar during the 24 hour period ending at 15:00 PM E.T. on April 27th.
-During the last seven days, Scholarship Coin has traded 63.3% lower against the US dollar.
-Scholarship Coin has a market capitalization of $18,206.11 and $47.60 worth of Scholarship Coin was traded on exchanges in the last day.
-One Scholarship Coin coin can now be bought for $0.0011 or 0.00000004 BTC on major exchanges.
+Scholarship Coin (SCHO) traded 0% higher against the dollar during the one day period ending at 21:00 PM E.T. on April 27th.
+Over the last seven days, Scholarship Coin has traded down 63.3% against the dollar.
+One Scholarship Coin coin can now be purchased for about $0.0011 or 0.00000004 BTC on exchanges.
+Scholarship Coin has a total market cap of $18,208.68 and $47.60 worth of Scholarship Coin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.